10 online reputation management tips for job seekers

 While the thought of being on a bunch of social media sites may make you cringe, at least claim your profile and URL, such as facebook.com/yourname.
 This prevents others from getting that URL and potentially diluting your Google search results, Ambron says.
 Fill out your social media profiles as completely as possible and link them to each other, he adds.
 The more you do this, the more Google will see all these links as relevant to you.

-LinkedIn is particularly important for job seekers- yet too many people don't fully optimise their profiles, says Nick Parham, a San Francisco-based career counselor and LinkedIn marketing expert.
+LinkedIn is particularly important for job seekers- yet too many people don't fully optimize their profiles, says Nick Parham, a San Francisco-based career counselor and LinkedIn marketing expert.

 Don't use the first person when writing about yourself on LinkedIn (or, for that matter, Twitter), Parham advises.
 Using the third person sounds more professional.
 Also, by using your name in your profile, you reinforce to Google that this LinkedIn page is highly relevant to a search about you.
 Use your full name at least twice in your profile, especially at the beginning of your LinkedIn profile.
 You can also put your name in your LinkedIn profile headline.
 However, for later references in your profile, primarily use your last or first name only.
 Bottom line: Make sure your profile reads naturally.